aspose-barcode-cloud/aspose-barcode-cloud-docs/barcode/developer-guide/managing-and-optimizing-barcode-recognition/manage-and-optimize-a-barcode-recognition-using-cloud-storage/_index.md

 ---

 ## **Introduction**
 Aspose.BarCode for Cloud has provided the simplest API to recognize a barcode and save it on Aspose Cloud Storage.
+This API can be used with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery and many more.

 ## **API Information**